AdrienThierry/Object-repositioning/README.md

 4. **Wait** (~1min depending on your processing power).
 When computation is finished, only the segmented object is shown.

-5. Use the **keypad** to go through all the visualization mode 0 - Interactive mode.
+5. Use the **keypad** to go through all the visualization modes

+  0 - Interactive mode.
 You can **drag&drop** a copy of the object you chose in the scene.
-The size of the object updates according to where you place it.
+The size of the object changed in real-time according to where you place it

   1 - Superpixels

   2 -	Intersection between superpixels and bounding box
-    * **White** : superpixels *outside* bounding box
+    * **White** : superpixels *outside* the bounding box
     * **Black** : superpixels which *intersect* the bounding box
     * **Grey** : superpixels *inside* the bounding box